-You may have heard there’s a new Marvel movie coming out this week — Ant-Man!
+You may have heard there’s a new Marvel movie coming out this week — Ant-Man And The Wasp!

-More so than any previous Marvel movie, Ant-Man represents a tremendous risk.
-With the startling success of Guardians of the Galaxy, Marvel proved they can turn C-Level characters into A-List stars … but Ant-Man seems a reach even for a studio on such an unprecedented hot streak.
-Ant-Man has little name recognition; he was lampooned by Saturday Night Live long before superheroes were cool; the movie started as a passion project for a director who has since left the picture; and the hero himself has a history so tortured even he can’t be bothered to keep up with it.
+More so than any previous Marvel movie, the first Ant-Man was a tremendous risk.
+With the startling success of Guardians of the Galaxy, Marvel proved they can turn C-Level characters into A-List stars … but Ant-Man seemed a reach even for a studio on such an unprecedented hot streak.
+Ant-Man had little name recognition; he was lampooned by Saturday Night Live long before superheroes were cool; the movie started as a passion project for a director who later left the picture; and the hero himself had a history so tortured even he can’t be bothered to keep up with it.

 Ant-Man as seen in the early days of the Avengers?

 Ant-Man as the stolen identity of Scott Lang, the character at the center of the movie?

 Only the original vintage will do for Longbox Graveyard!

 I went all the way back to before Ant-Man was Ant-Man … when Hank Pym was the Man in the Ant Hill!

 The original Ant-Man — as we would come to know him — debuted in Tales to Astonish #27, cover dated January 1962.